 (This post has been updated since its original publish date in February 2013)

-A number of years ago, we had a wonderful babysitter from Jamaica who was exceptionally warm and had the biggest smile on her face.
+When my youngest son was a baby, we had a wonderful Jamaican babysitter.
+She was exceptionally warm and had the biggest smile on her face.
 Not only was she patient and loving, but she was also a good cook.
 In fact, she taught me how to make Jamaican porridge for my father-in-law who had Parkinson’s disease and was on a soft food diet, as well as Jamaican Curry Chicken.
-She even made me Ackee and Saltfish one day, Jamaica’s national dish.
+She even made ackee and saltfish one day, Jamaica’s national dish.

 Like so many cuisines that I have been exposed to, I challenged myself to learn how to cook some of the foods from Jamaica.
 I’ve made Jerk Chicken and Jamaican Brown Stew Chicken, and recently, tried this Jamaican Spiced Chicken Stew.
 Although not authentically Jamaican, it has the warm spices that are found in Jamaican cooking.
 It’s almost a cross between Jamaican Curry Chicken and Jamaican Jerk Chicken, made with spices found in Jamaican cuisine — allspice, thyme, pepper and curry.

 Although this recipe is cooked in a slow cooker, the key to deeper flavors is to brown the chicken on the stovetop first.
 A slight reduction of red wine adds another layer of flavor.

 Then, everything is placed in a slow cooker, including chopped tomatoes and cooked black beans.